-- 3. This Bylaw applies to all Council, Committee of the Whole and Committee Meetings and shall be binding on all Councillors and Committee Members. - 4.
+- 3. This Bylaw applies to all Council and Committee Meetings and shall be binding on all Councillors and Committee Members. - 4.
 Notwithstanding Paragraph 3, where the Terms of Reference give Permission to a Committee to establish its own Meeting procedure, if there is a conflict between the Committee's established Meeting procedures and this Bylaw, that Committee's established Meeting procedures will have precedence over this Bylaw for the purposes of that Committee's Meetings.